Inlander Restaurant Week

 As the restaurant and hospitality industry continues to slowly rebound amidst the challenges of the pandemic, one non-profit that started here in Spokane over a decade ago is still uniquely positioned to help workers on the edge of crisis.
 Big Table launched in 2009 for a simple reason.
 There wasn’t a single non-profit nationally caring for those working in the restaurant and hospitality industry.
 Not one.
 Out of 1.5 million non-profits registered with the IRS.
 Big Table now stands in that gap – serving hope locally to those who serve us in Spokane, as well recently expanding to include those in the Palouse.

 This statistic is so stunning because the restaurant and hospitality industry is not only one of the largest in the nation but also the lowest rung on the employment ladder and a melting pot of the most vulnerable demographics in our community: single parents, at-risk teens, immigrants, income insecure seniors, those rebuilding their lives after incarceration.

 BEYOND THE PANDEMIC

-During the shutdowns the needs of those in the industry were well-covered by news reports.
-Yet the underlying causes that have kept nearly half of those working in restaurants and hotels barely above the official poverty line for decades have not gone away as the economy reopens.
+During the initial shutdowns, the needs of those in the industry were well-covered by news reports.
+Yet the underlying causes that have kept nearly half of those working in restaurants and hotels barely above the official poverty line for decades won’t magically disappear even after the economy bounces back.

-With this poverty comes hopelessness along with the highest levels of addiction, chronic stress, pervasive mental health struggles, and broken relationships.
+This is poverty that brings with it entrenched hopelessness along with the highest levels of addiction, chronic stress, pervasive mental health struggles, and broken relationships.

 “What we really do is serve hope,” says Kevin Finch, the executive director and founder of Big Table.
 “We respond quickly with triage crisis care and then provide ongoing relational support and mentoring.”